readdle/swift-android-trace/README.md

  Run application.
 To get .html report run the next command and play with application:

  `python $ANDROID_NDK/platform-tools/systrace/systrace.py --time=<trace_duration_seconds> --app=<app_package> -o <output_dir> app`

+ ## License

+This project is licensed under the Apache 2.0 LICENSE - see the [LICENSE.md](LICENSE.md) file for details